Introduction

 · What Is a Pilot Hole?

-• A pilot hole is essentially a pre-drilled hole that accommodates the screw.
-It’s smaller in diameter than the screw itself and is meant to guide the screw into the wood, reducing friction and preventing splitting.
+- A pilot hole is a small hole drilled beforehand to fit a screw.
+It has a smaller diameter than the screw itself and is meant to guide the screw into the wood, reducing friction and stopping the wood from cracking.

 · Why Drill Pilot Holes?

-• Enhanced joint strength: Pilot holes ensure screws are driven straight, optimizing the screw’s grip and the overall stability of the joint.
+- Enhanced joint strength: Pilot holes help keep screws straight, boosting their grip and the overall strength of the joint.

 Joinery Techniques and Pilot Holes